Mat-Longinow/100-days-of-code/100_days_of_code_docs/log.md

 #### Thoughts:
 I found out I am a 4 ont the enneagram.
 No wonder this is round 5.
 But man is that motivating.
 App wise, not sure how I am going to get an actual flight to test with?

+### Day 2: April 3, 2020

+#### Today's Progress
+- Creted converter
+- Learned more about date/time manipulation

+#### Thoughts:
+Man, tonight was awesome.
+I programmed for like 2.5 hours and loved it.
+Working with how to manipulate strings and date/times was super interesting.